zzaimeche/saltwikiclone/Workflow.md

 Patches can be accepted by support team only when:

 * There is a clear reproducer of the problem.
-* Fix for it is sent to upstream as a pull request
+* Fix for it is sent to upstream as a pull request to a corresponding branch.
 * All discussions about it is happening with the upstream.

+Note: no need to send the patch upstream to a branch, which is no longer supported by the upstream.

 ### Preparing package